 You absolutely need to be fit for a custom bite guard if you participate in sports or activities that put your oral health at risk.
 These guidelines also apply to children, who often play sports like football or participate in activities like martial arts, which can cause tooth-related injuries.
-You may also need a bite guard if your dentist diagnosis you with bruxism, or tooth-grinding.
+You may also need a bite guard if we diagnosis you with bruxism, or tooth- grinding.
 Over time, grinding or clenching the teeth can lead to wear and irreversible damage.
 Sleeping with a bite guard can protect the teeth from these unwanted side effects.

 What should I expect when being fit for a dental bite guard?

 Being fit for a bite guard is simple.
-You’ll visit your dentist, who will take an impression of your teeth and send it off to a dental laboratory.
-The lab will carefully construct a durable and comfortable new bite guard that you can pick up at your dentist’s office in just days.
+You’ll visit Comprehensive Dentistry, and we will take an impression of your teeth and send it off to a dental laboratory.
+The lab will carefully construct a durable and comfortable new bite guard that you can pick up at our office in just days.